2001 Marlboro 500

-The 2001 Marlboro 500 was a Championship Auto Racing Teams (CART) motor race held on November 4, 2001 at the California Speedway, in Fontana, California.
+The 2001 Marlboro 500 was a Championship Auto Racing Teams (CART) motor race held on November 4, 2001, at the California Speedway, in Fontana, California.
 It was the 21st and final round of the 2001 CART season and the fifth annual edition of the Marlboro 500 at California Speedway.
 The 220-lap race was won by Newman/Haas Racing driver Cristiano da Matta who started from second position.
 Max Papis finished second for Team Rahal and Forsythe Racing driver Alex Tagliani came in third.

 Tagliani won the pole position but was passed by Bryan Herta on the first lap.
 Papis moved into the lead on the fifth lap and remained there for 54 laps more than any other driver during the course of the race.
 Most drivers chose to run in front of the field but not take the lead because they wanted to conserve fuel.
 The race was reduced from its original distance of 250 laps to 220 because of fading daylight and the event was delayed by morning rain.
 Da Matta held off Papis at the start-finish line to win after a caution period for a crash involving Scott Dixon ended competitive racing in the event.

 There were eight cautions and a CART record-breaking 73 lead changes by 19 different drivers during the course of the race.
 It was da Matta's third (and final) victory of the season, his first in Fontana, and the fourth of his career.
 Seventh-place finisher Michael Andretti moved in front of Hélio Castroneves to secure third position after the latter retired with an engine failure.
 75,000 people attended the event.

+This was Team Penske's last race in CART.
+At the end of 2001, Penske would announce its departure from CART to join rival Indy Racing League(IRL) in 2002.